Tiger Safari in India

 Tiger Safari in National Parks of Madhya Pradesh can be booked online at MP Online Portal.
 You have to book in advance as there is a limitation on vehicle entry into the parks.
 Advance booking insures your entry into the park when you reach there.
 This way you can plan as to which zone to explore.

 You can also ask your hotel booking agent to make the necessary arrangements for jeep hire.

 Professional equipment fee is applicable so keep the necessary cash.
-Five tourists are allowed on board so if you are alone or less than five you can share the vacant seat/seats and divide the expense.
+Six tourists are allowed on board, so if you are alone or less than six you can share the vacant seat/seats and divide the expense.

 The naturalist accompanying you is counted as a member of group and not exempted from the charges.
 A forest guide is compulsory accompaniment with each vehicle.

 At the Bandhavgarh Tiger Reserve in Umaria District of MP and Kanha Tiger Reserve near Mandla the tourism area is divided into zones.
 Your jeep safari is limited to this area.
 On a long trip you can choose to visit all the zones in order to make your tour more interesting.

 Map Madhya Pradesh